Nothing More (Philippians 3:1-11)

 This is one of the hardest passages in Philippians.
 Paul is about to confront a danger to the church that hadn’t even happened yet.
 Verse one says, “Whatever happens, dear brothers and sisters, may the Lord give you joy.
 I never get tired of telling you this.
 I am doing this for your own good.”
 Paul is setting the stage here to deal with some unpleasant issues.

 Verse two says, “Watch out for those dogs, those wicked men and their evil deeds, those mutilators who say you must be circumcised to be saved.”
 It doesn’t come across in English, but Paul uses some incredibly harsh language here.
-One translation says, “Barking dogs [wild dogs – not the domestic type]…religious busybodies…knife-happy circumcisers” (The Message).
+One translation says, “Barking dogs [wild dogs – not the domestic type]…religious busybodies… knife-happy circumcisers” (The Message).
 We read this, and we start to wonder why Paul’s so upset.
 We need to fill in some of the background to understand this passage.

 This was going to be a huge issue in Philippi.
-Most of the people there where Gentile believers.
+Most of the people there were Gentile believers.
 It was probably only a matter of time before some arrived in the church to convince them to be circumcised.

 Pushing Back